-NBC Nightly News highlights resiliency planning at Battery Park City in their special 2020: The Year of Climate Extremes.
-Nautilus is working on the first segment of this innovative project as part of a team with AECOM (shown at 1:30 minutes).
-Watch video clip…
+NBC Nightly News highlights resiliency planning at Battery Park City in their special 2020: The Year of Climate Extreme (project shown at 1:30 minutes).
+Nautilus is working on the first segment of this innovative project as part of a team with AECOM.
+Read more about the South Battery Park City Resiliency Project…

 The Post-Sandy Initiative of the New York Chapter of the American Institute of Architects was awarded the national 2014 AIA Institute Honors for Collaborative and Professional Achievement.
 As part of this effort, Nautilus' President, Bonnie A. Harken AIA & APA, co-chaired a multi-disciplinary working group on waterfront issues.